How to Make Pumpkin Puree (Instant Pot)

 - Sugar pumpkins are small orange pumpkins typically used for pumpkin pie.
 Other great varieties for homemade pumpkin puree are red kuri and kabocha squash.

 - No Instant Pot?
-You can also cook a pumpkin in the slow cooker or roast it in the oven following the instructions for my roasted pumpkin soup.
+You can also cook a pumpkin in the slow cooker or prepare roasted pumpkin.

-- Store homemade pumpkin puree in an air tight container in the refrigerator for up to one week.
+- Store homemade pumpkin puree in an air tight container in the refrigerator for up to 5 days.
 It may also be frozen for up to 3 months.

 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram